Avoid toy overload with this Montessori toy rotation method

 “Whether it promotes the use of the hands, concentration, social skills (sharing); kids are nearly always learning through play.
 However, some toys can be more educational than others and may provide more benefits as such.”

-It’s for this reason that Montessori scoots a more minimalist approach to toys, encouraging fewer objects neatly arranged on low shelves with space between each.
+This is why the Montessori toy storage method encourages a more minimalist approach to toys, with fewer objects neatly arranged on low shelves with space between each, avoiding an overwhelming amount of choice and promoting independence, curiosity and imaginative play.

 Pay attention to the toys your child interacts with (and how they like to play with them) to ensure you’re customising your toy rotation to meet their needs.

 Try to do your toy rotation when your child is in bed or not around, to avoid any meltdowns or tantrums.
-And do, too, keep any old favourites in their same position, so the change doesn’t feel too sudden.
+And do keep any old favourites in their same position, so the change doesn’t feel too sudden.
 Good luck!

 About the Expert